Seg #20

 The Great River State Trail is a crushed limestone

-surface a majority of the way.
+a majority of the way.
 I took this photo

 looking back where I crawled through the